nitinks27/TSF/README.md

 # TSF
 Internship Tasks

-This repository is save tasks of my Internship with The Sparks Foundation.
+This repository is to save tasks of my Internship with The Sparks Foundation.